Mary Hardwick

 In 1936, 1937 and 1938 Hardwick was part of the British Wightman Cup team as a singles player.
 All three editions were won by the United States and Hardwick was not able to win any of her matches although she took a set against both Helen Jacobs and Alice Marble in the 1937 edition.
 She defeated Kay Stammers in the final to win the singles title at the Surrey Hard Court Championships, played on clay courts, in April 1939 and that year she achieved her highest world ranking of No. 8.
 With Margaret Osborne she won the 1940 doubles title at the Pacific Coast Championships in Berkeley.

 In November 1940 Hardwick turned professional, in part to improve her family's financial situation during the war, and she made her debut on 7 January 1941 against Alice Marble in front of a crowd of almost 12,000 at the Madison Square Garden.
 The match, which she lost in two close sets, was the first on a transcontinental tour in the United States with a professional group that also included Don Budge and Bill Tilden.
 Marble decisively won the series again Hardwick with 17–3 after having led 17–1.
 At the end of the 1940 tour the score was 58–3 in favour of Marble.
 In the mixed doubles matches Hardwick would usually team-up with Budge against Marble and Tilden, the latter team winning narrowly by 25–21.

 In January 1943 she married Charles Hare, a British tennis player and referee whom she met in the United States.
 After her active tennis career she stayed involved with the sport and was a regular contributor to the Lawn Tennis and Badminton and World Tennis magazines.
 She played an important role in the founding of the Federation Cup when she convinced the International Lawn Tennis Federation (ILTF) in 1962 that such an event would have wide support.
-Her brother Derek was the chairman of the British Lawn Tennis Association (LTA) and president of the International Tennis Federation.
+Her brother Derek Hardwick was the chairman of the British Lawn Tennis Association (LTA) and president of the International Tennis Federation.